Where do I place a wager?

 Do I have to report my winnings to the IRS?

-The Internal Revenue Service requires reporting of payouts on wagers that exceed odds of 300 to 1 and pay in excess of $600.
-IRS regulations also require automatic withholding on payouts that exceed $5,000.
+The Internal Revenue Service requires reporting of payouts on wagers or group of identical wagers that exceed odds of 300 to 1 and pay in excess of $600.
+IRS regulations also require automatic 25% withholding on payouts that exceed $5,000.
+Please note that for non-US residents, IRS regulations require automatic withholding of 30% on wagers that exceed odds of 300 to 1 and pay in excess of $600.
 Windows designated for IRS winning tickets are located on all floors.
 Patrons must present a picture ID (driver’s license or non-driver’s state ID, federal, state, or city ID, passport, or NYRA ID).
 A second form of identification showing the patron’s social security number must also be presented.